abinash88d/coding-challenge/README.md

 ## Enhancement

-As Rate files are getting downloaded asynchronously, other services will be up and serves for partial currencies.
+As Rate files are getting downloaded asynchronously, other services will be up and serving for partial currencies.
 A new status service has been added to check the status for all the available currencies.

 Status service URL

 http://localhost:8080/api/status

 Until all the Currencies are ready, api/currencies service will server partial response (with status code 206 and message)

-JOB has been sheduled to run automatically everyday 11 AM.
+JOB has been scheduled to run automatically every day at 11 AM.
-On sheduler services only process partial missing records, not refreshes entire DB.
+On scheduler services only process partial missing records, not refreshes the entire DB.

-Properties can be externalize to config server and with extend it can auto refresh without bringing down services using Spring actuator.
+Properties can be externalized to config server and with extend it can auto refresh without bringing down services using Spring actuator.

 ## Design